 - UKR: This less invasive option might be suitable if arthritis affects only one part of the knee.

-For more insights on surgical options, read my blog on Medical Treatments for Knee Arthritis.
+TIP – For more insights on medical options – medication, injections and other forms of surgery, read my blog on Medical Treatments for Knee Arthritis.

 Conclusion